The Trinity Files

 But now the righteousness of God without the law is manifested, being witnessed by the law and the prophets; even the righteousness of God which is by faith of Jesus Christ unto all and upon all them that believe. — Romans 3:21–22 (KJV)

-The pattern is always the same: Yahuah is the source, the Messiah is the agent.
+The righteousness belongs to Yahuah.
+It comes through faith in Yahushua the Messiah.
+Yahuah owns it; the Messiah delivers it.
 Reading 2 Peter 1:1 as calling Yahushua “God” would contradict this pattern that runs through the entire New Testament.

 4.2 — Peter’s Own Preaching Matches This Reading